kolplattformen/elev-api.net/README.md

 # elev-api.net

-A POC for login (and maybe more) to the Skolplattformen Student portal written in .NET.
+A POC for login (and maybe more) to the Skolplattformen Student portal written in C#.

 The end goal is to create an app for students.
 This repo is used to find out the inner workings of all things Skolplattformen.
 It may or may not be a part of the final product.

 ## Current status
 Not much is wroking yet.
 Code is a mess.
 Don't bother unless you are here to try to make it work.

+### Working parts
+* Login to the Sharepoint part is working.
+Others untested.
+* Getting a list of news item and a single news item is partly done.

 ## Contribute / Try
 ### Prerequisites